- NZD is day's worst performing major currency.

-- Interest rate differentials point to yet further weakness
+- Interest rate differentials point to further weakness.

 The NZ Dollar was seen to be the laggard of global foreign exchange markets a day after below-par inflation data were released and confirmed to markets the RBNZ is unlikely to move rates higher anytime soon.